By Canada specialist Lucy

 - If you’re going to go dog-sledding or snowmobiling, I recommend investing in a pair of ski goggles.
 They don’t have to be the best quality, as long as they keep the snow and wind out of your eyes.

-- A neck warmer is a good thing to carry around in your backpack in case of a particularly cold day.
+- A neck warmer is a good thing to carry around in your rucksack in case of a particularly cold day.
 I find that the zip on my jacket can irritate my chin when my skin is cold, and a neck warmer makes things a little more comfortable.

 - In some parts of Canada, especially in the west, the air is very dry, so I recommend always carrying around a reusable water bottle with you.
 An insulated bottle is a good idea to prevent the water from freezing.